 CWD is a slow and progressive disease.
 Because the disease has a long incubation period, deer, elk, and moose infected with CWD may not present any visible signs of the disease for a number of years after they become infected.
 As the disease progresses, deer, elk, and moose with CWD show changes in behavior and appearance.
 These clinical signs may include progressive weight loss, stumbling, tremors, lack of coordination, blank facial expressions, excessive salivation and drooling, loss of appetite, excessive thirst and urination, listlessness, abnormal head posture, and drooping ears.

 As such, the number one objective in the management of CWD is to prevent its spread into new areas.
-In an attempt to prevent or slow the spread of CWD to new areas, many states have passed regulations banning the transportation of carcasses taken in CWD-positive states, begun to implement the United States Department of Agriculture’s CWD Herd Certification Programs for farmed cervid facilities, and/or have banned deer baiting (which congregates animals and allows for possible transmission through saliva).
-Several states have also recently adopted regulations banning the use of urine-based attractants for whitetail deer, though the science surrounding the possibility of transmission through urine remains questionable at best.
+In an attempt to prevent or slow the spread of CWD to new areas, many states have passed regulations banning the transportation of carcasses taken in CWD-positive states, begun implementing the United States Department of Agriculture’s CWD Herd Certification Programs for farmed cervid facilities, and/or have banned deer baiting (which congregates animals and allows for possible transmission through saliva).
+Several states have also recently adopted regulations banning the use of urine-based attractants for whitetail deer.

 Points of Interest

 - Although no cases of CWD have been found in humans yet, a recent study conducted in Canada indicated that the spread of CWD in humans might be possible.
-The study found that macaque monkeys, primates and thus human’s closest relatives, contracted CWD from eating contaminated deer meat.
+The study found that macaque monkeys contracted CWD from eating contaminated deer meat.

 - Only boned out meat, antlers, hides, and ivories should be transported from CWD contaminated areas to prevent environmental contamination through movement of carcasses.